 Holy shit, did last night’s All Drake Everything party exceed our expectations.

-Really: This fifth installment in DJ John Stewart and Blue, The Misfit’s ongoing Sunday night “All/Everything” affairs, in which he and a guest play the music of a single artist (and those existing in the same network) all night long, was something else.
+Really: This fifth installment in DJ John Stewart and Blue, The Misfit’s ongoing Sunday night “All/Everything” affairs — in which they and a guest play the music of a single artist (and those existing in the same network) all night long — was something else.

 Hosted at RBC in Deep Ellum, last night’s Drake-centric event — following earlier versions that featured the music of Outkast, Jay Z, Pharrell and Kanye West each — was easily the concept’s biggest draw yet.
 Whether this was a testament to Drake’s popularity or to the weekly — after starting at Crown & Harp, it moved to RBC to accommodate bigger crowds — doesn’t really matter.
 It was shoulder-to-shoulder packed up in there regardless.

 And it was a helluva time, too.
 For four hours, Stewart and his guest for the night, DJ Christy Ray, kept the house bumping with something for every hot-and-hype Drake fan, playing new and old Drake cuts alike, alongside songs from such affiliated acts as The Weeknd and PartyNextDoor.
 If you could think of it, you heard it.
 Vintage MySpace Drake?
 Check.
 Emo Aubrey?
 Check.
 Robitussin-requiring Six God?
 Yeah, that too.